amchatman/Calorie-caculator/README.md

 ## 📝 Summary

-A calorite a caculator that  caculates the total calories, Carbs, Protiein, and Fats consume in a day.
+Calorie Caculator is a simple app that adds the total of calories,carbs,protein, and fats together.
+You can add meals to keep track of how many calories you eaten for the day.

 <img src="https://img.shields.io/github/last-commit/amchatman/calorie-caculator?color=blue&style=flat">
 <img src="https://img.shields.io/badge/TailwindCSS-v3.3.1-blue">